authentichamza/customgpt-heygen-embed/README.md

 ```

 All `data-theme-*` attributes map to CSS variables exposed in `app/globals.css`.
 Use them to override background, bubble, input, modal, or avatar colors without rebuilding the widget.
 Width, max-width, min-height, border radius, and shadow can also be tweaked via `data-*` attributes on the script tag.
 If the script loads in `<head>`, the loader automatically appends the iframe to `<body>`.

+Set `data-theme-primary` and `data-theme-secondary` to control the two base colours that drive gradients, icons, and button styles—other `data-theme-*` overrides can then fine-tune individual surfaces if needed.
+Check `public/embed.js` for the complete list of supported hooks.

+Need separate text or label colours for user/assistant bubbles?
+Use `data-theme-user-text`, `data-theme-user-role`, `data-theme-assistant-text`, and `data-theme-assistant-role`.

 Visiting `/` now redirects to `/embed`, so the standalone chatbot is the default experience locally and in production.